gmolveau/starred/README.md

 ## PHP

+- [matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
+Star us on Github? +1.
+Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
+Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
+Privacy is built-in.
+We love Pull Requests!
 - [friendica](https://github.com/friendica/friendica) - Friendica Communications Platform
 - [anonaddy](https://github.com/anonaddy/anonaddy) - Anonymous email forwarding
 - [Piwigo](https://github.com/Piwigo/Piwigo) - Manage your photos with Piwigo, a full featured open source photo gallery application for the web.
 Star us on Github!
 More than 200 plugins and themes available.
 Join us and contribute!